ICANN names Rúa-Jovet for third term

 As part of his role, Rúa-Jovet will actively participate in determining the work and direction of the ccNSO and may lead specialized working groups on cutting-edge issues in internet governance.

-Rúa-Jovet has spent two terms as council for the ICAAN’s At-Large Advisory Committee, which represents individual internet users and is tasked with selecting candidates to ensure ICANN is diverse in geography, culture, skills, experience, and perspective.
+Rúa-Jovet has spent two terms as council for the ICANN’s At-Large Advisory Committee, which represents individual internet users and is tasked with selecting candidates to ensure ICANN is diverse in geography, culture, skills, experience, and perspective.

 The basic criteria is that those selected “be people of integrity, objectivity, good judgment, who support decision-making within groups, work effectively in English, understand the mission and functioning of ICANN, have experience in global affairs and can work long and hard as volunteers for the global public trust,” the entity stated.